jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 <img src="/assets/DependencyInjectionAbstractFactoryTest.png" alt="Dependency Injection Factory Test" width = "95%" align="center" style="padding-right: 20px;">

 # Spring
 There are Dependency Injection frameworks as well, with Spring probably being the most well-known for Java.
 It’s very similar to what I’ve shown previously, except that there are a few annotations.
 As for that _Spring Magic_, that's part of the Spring framework.
-It will handle everything you need as long as what you need resides in the framework.
+It will handle everything you need if what you need resides in the framework.
 You won't have direct access to the _Spring Magic_ itself.
 For the most part, you don't even see it.

 <img src="/assets/DependencyInjectionSpring.png" alt="Dependency Injection Spring" width = "95%" align="center" style="padding-right: 20px;">

 You have at least two options with testing, and they will be very similar to what we've seen above.
 I'll describe them without providing additional images:
-* It's really no different than the test designs shown before.
+* It's no different than the test designs shown before.
 Even with Spring annotations, they are still Java classes.
 A _Test Double_ can be created and injected when an object instance of `ClientApplication` as its constructor argument when created via `new()`.
 This can be done in the test code without depending upon the Spring framework.
 * [JUnit](https://en.wikipedia.org/wiki/JUnit) can create _Test Doubles_ via [Mockito](https://en.wikipedia.org/wiki/Mockito) with Spring (and also without Spring), to inject what's needed as well.

 # Dependency Injection vs Dependency Inversion Principle vs Inversion of Control